How Tall Is An Upright Piano: Types & Dimensions

 Article - Console Pianos Vs. Upright Pianos: Which is Better for You?

 The next size is the console piano that is slightly bigger, measuring between 40 to 44 inches in height.
+They’re just over 3.5 feet tall!

 These pianos have the action of a console, which means it is a non-drop action mechanism that Spinets have.
+This means that the actions are better than their spinet counterparts.

 The extra height and larger soundboard allow for longer strings, giving the console a good quality sound.
+At this size, every extra inch of height matters, as it corresponds to the quality of the instrument in general.

 Although a little larger than spinets, they are still a popular choice of many people, relatively compact, and suitable for smaller spaces.
+I recommend a small console over a spinet any day of the week!

 What’s a good sized upright piano?